OnePlus 6T: Software

 It ships with OnePlus's customized version of Android, OxygenOS, which is based on Android Pie, and has since been updated to Android 11.

 Network compatibility

-The OnePlus 6T supports 4G, LTE, Dual VoLTE, 3G, 2G and CDMA.
+The OnePlus 6T supports 4G, LTE, dual VoLTE, 3G, 2G and CDMA.

 McLaren edition

 OnePlus also announced a McLaren edition of the phone similar to the Oppo Find X's Lamborghini edition and the Huawei Mate 20 Pro's Porsche Design model.
 The device features 10 GB of RAM and a unique color scheme OnePlus calls Papaya Orange.
 Due to the extra RAM, the device is more expensive than the regular 6T; it was priced at $699 in the United States.
-This phone also debuted with a new 30W Warp Charge 30 unit that is significantly faster than the regular 20 W unit.
+This phone also debuted with a new 30 W Warp Charge 30 unit that is significantly faster than the regular 20 W unit.

 Guinness record

 OnePlus set a Guinness World Record title of "the most people unboxing a phone simultaneously" on the launch of OnePlus 6T 2018.